Avergrove/avergroves-learning-notes/docs/tetris/rank_studies.md

 - Speaking of which.. it's an extremely good idea to practicing downstacking!
 I practice downstacking using Dig in Techmino in my free time.
     - (You can unlock Dig either by playing the game normally, or using the console command to unlock all modes.)
-- Feel free to start learning TSDs!
+- Feel free to start learning T Spins!
 Go for some natural ones if you'd like.
 The core rule of thumb is that *Do not compromise your stack for a TSD, it's not always worth it*
 - You can also start looking into openers!
 But don't look too deep into them.. lest they stare back..

 ## S Rank